joserlopes/dotfiles/README.md

-# Dotfiles for my NixOS system using flakes and home-manager
+# Dotfiles for my NixOS sytems using flakes and home-manager